vietnd2797/SearchImproving/README.md

 ```
 Then we need to close the Elasticsearch and restart it in order to reload the plugin.
 Because of the simplicity of this way, such I decide to use and suggest it to beginners.

-After installing successfully, we could check the operation of the plugin by creating an index as follow aa (In this case I create an index with the intended object is question with 3 fields: timestamp, id, content and the tokenizer name that is used):
+After installing successfully, we could check the operation of the plugin by creating an index as follows (In this case I create an index with the intended object is question with 3 fields: timestamp, id, content and the tokenizer name that is used):
 ```js
 PUT question_index
 {